 As Chair, I am pleased to say that this Scrutiny Committee continues its ambition to be proactive, adding value in its ability to make a positive contribution to work throughout the County Borough.

-In conclusion, I would like to take this opportunity to thank my Vice-Chair, County Borough Councillor Tina Williams for her support as well as all the Scrutiny members and officers for their important commitment and contribution over the past year.
-I would also like to mention the Scrutiny team who have supported me and my Committee throughout the past year.
+In conclusion, I would like to take this opportunity to thank my Vice-Chair, County Borough Councillor Tina Williams for her support as well as all the Scrutiny members and officers (especially the Scrutiny team) for their important commitment and contribution over the past year.